 The change sparked an outcry among U.S. editors, laced the Twitter feed during the American Copy Editors Society conference in Las Vegas, and even made CBC’s As It Happens here in Canada.
 The style guide had caved, was the charge.
 “The insistence that over is not synonymous with more than is drilled into the eager skulls of first-year journalism students everywhere,” lamented Robinson Meyer at the Atlantic—taking, as we shall see, an oddly restricted view of “everywhere.”

 If your response to the hullabaloo is “Huh?”—well, that’s pretty much the point.

 R.W.
-Burchfield, editor of Fowler’s Modern English Usage (3rd. ed.), writes that the prohibition against over with a numeral arose in the late 19th century, mainly in American newspapers.
-Burchfield mildly adds that in British English (and he might have added Canadian), over is used with numerals “without restriction or adverse comment . . .”
+Burchfield, editor of Fowler’s Modern English Usage (3rd. ed.), writes that the prohibition against “over” with a numeral arose in the late 19th century, mainly in American newspapers.
+Burchfield mildly notes that in British English (and he might have added Canadian), “over” is used with numerals “without restriction or adverse comment . . .”

 Sure, you might say, but he’s British.
 How about Bryan Garner?
-In his Modern American Usage (3rd ed.), he first notes that over and more than have been used interchangeably with numbers for over 600 years, then dismisses the distinction as a “baseless crochet.”
+In his Modern American Usage (3rd ed.), Garner first notes that “over” and “more than” have been used interchangeably with numbers for over 600 years, then dismisses the distinction as a “baseless crochet.”
 Then there’s Mignon Fogarty, aka Grammar Girl, also American, who lays out the history of the idiosyncratic preference and reports on how editors received the change at the Las Vegas conference.

 The AP Stylebook change is not, as some have railed, another concession to the permissive masses.
 It’s a belated jettisoning of a usage point that’s at odds with grammar, logic, and the rest of the English-speaking world.